-TO OUR PROSPECTIVE STUDENTS:
+TO OUR PROSPECTIVE STUDENTS

-Thank you for considering our school for your educational needs to become a licensed barber by California.
+Thank you for considering Associated Barber College of San Diego (ABCSD) for your educational needs to become a licensed barber by California.
 The Barber industry could provide you excellent opportunities for a successful career in the hair industry.
 Our school emphasizes how to be successful in the barber industry and succeed in all your professional barbering goals.
 This means hard work, dedication, and preparation on your part.
 We are happy to have you visit our school at any time to tour our campus.
-We will be pleased to answer all of your questions.
+We will be pleased to answer all your questions.